HurtubiseJ/McArrow/README.md

 # McArrow
-App to find the nearest McDonalds and Compete with Firends
+App to find the nearest McDonalds and Compete with Friends